jarusll/the-logs/index.md

 Solved and hosted one problem.
 I'll do the other one tomorrow.

 ![Image](./681471d513c7d34f234b067a773fd187.jpg)
 Shes a survivor.
 I still remember the day she was born.
 Shes the only one who made it out of 3.
-She has grown so big I barely recognised her when she came upto my desk one day and I was scared for my kitten.
+She has grown so big I barely recognized her when she came upto my desk one day and I was scared for my kitten.
 That was my `Sintel` moment.
 Fortunately shes cool with other cats.
 I wish she came to my place more.
 I also got to pet my other cat(baby cat) yesterday and it looks like she has learnt the way of kitties.
 She'll survive.
-I was glad she recognised me(atleast that's what I think).
+I was glad she recognized me(atleast that's what I think).
 It was a good day.

 # 2022-08-11